Which place is cheaper, The Hague or Athens?

 Travelers enjoy the food and shopping when visiting the diverse big city of The Hague.
 This city offers a variety of activities to choose from.
 Most people find that one week is more than enough time to see everything.

-For some great organized tour ideas, see The Best 10-Day Tours in Greece, The Best One Week (7-Day) Tours in Greece, The Best Luxury Tours to Netherlands, and The Best Romantic Tours for Couples in Netherlands.
+For some great organized tour ideas, see The Best 3-Day Tours from Athens, The Best One-Week (7-Day) Tours from Athens, The Best Luxury Tours to Netherlands, and The Best Romantic Tours for Couples in Netherlands.

 Looking for a hotel in Athens or The Hague?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.